Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Is this book essential for beginner pilots?

 A book like this is essential for anyone intending to get a private pilot license.
-Even if you plan to start flying after a year, Rod Machados Private pilot’s handbook can give you a good heads up on flight training and aeronautical subjects.
+Even if you plan to start flying after a year, Rod Machados Private Pilot’s Handbook can give you a good heads-up on flight training and aeronautical subjects.

 Studying a good book and clearly understanding topics boost a student’s confidence.

-The Private Pilot Handbook by Rod Machado has more than what you require to pass the private pilot exam in FAA.
+The Private Pilot Handbook by Rod Machado has more than what you require to pass the private pilot exam in the FAA.

 Jeppesen’s books use a language that is not easy to understand.
 However, FAA’s PHAK is easy to read and understand without the depth of topics.